-And even if you’re shy about adding your own lock to the collection this is a great place to visit with your partner.
+And even if you’re shy about adding your own lock to the collection, this is a romantic place to visit with your partner.
 The locks are fascinating to look at and symbolize so much hope.
 You can't help but smile when reading all the engravings.

 If chocolate be the food of love